ProgrammerAL/code-updater/README.md

 It would be great to get this to work for all kinds of languages/frameworks someday, but for now it's just .NET and a little bit for NPM.

-## What Updates Cane Be Done
+## What Updates Can Be Done

-- Update .NET *.csproj files to use a specified C# Language Version
+- Update .NET `*.csproj` files to use a specified C# Language Version
-- Update .NET *.csproj files to use a specified .NET SDK Version (AKA TargetFramework element)
+- Update .NET `*.csproj` files to use a specified .NET SDK Version (AKA TargetFramework element)
-- Enable/Disable .NET Analyzers in all *.csproj files
+- Enable/Disable .NET Analyzers in all `*.csproj` files
-- Run `dotnet format` command on all *.csproj files
+- Run `dotnet format` command on all `*.csproj` files
-- Update all NuGet packages in all *.csproj files to the latest version
+- Update all NuGet packages in all *`.csproj` files to the latest version
-- Add Nuget auditing properties to all *.csproj files
+- Add Nuget auditing properties to all `*.csproj` files
 - Update all NPM packages in all package.json files to the latest version

 ## How to Use It